robots4life/shadcn-dashboard/setup.md

 <a href="http://localhost:5173/002">002</a>

-For <a href="http://localhost:5173/002">002</a> use <a href="https://www.shadcn-svelte.com/examples/forms">https://www.shadcn-svelte.com/examples/forms</a> as an example.
+For <a href="http://localhost:5173/002">002</a> use <a href="https://www.shadcn-svelte.com/examples/forms">https://www.shadcn-svelte.com/examples/forms</a> with this code <a href="https://github.com/huntabyte/shadcn-svelte/tree/main/apps/www/src/routes/(app)/examples/forms">https://github.com/huntabyte/shadcn-svelte/tree/main/apps/www/src/routes/ app)/examples/forms</a> as an example.